w3f/polkadot-wiki/docs/learn-auction.md

 associated deposit of DOT that is locked up to another buyer.
 This would allow the seller to get liquid DOT in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited DOT.

+A number of system-level parachains may be granted slots by the [governing bodies](learn-governance) of the Relay Chain.
+Such parachains would not have to bid for or renew their slots as they would be considered essential to the ecosystem's future.

 ## Resources